Technical Overview

 Data Collection

-- All metadata is saved as a JSON file in
+• All metadata is saved as a JSON file in /tmp/<session_id>/

 Diagram Generation

-- The collected JSON is parsed by two separate modules:
+• The collected JSON is parsed by a module:

 HLD Examples